wlillisdev/hudson-homes/README.md

 __Landing Page__

-  - The landing page contains an eye-catching background image of a beautiful modern built house by Hudson Homes.
-It immediately catches the eye and infers the aspiration of what a customer’s dream house could be if it was built by Hudson Homes.
+  - The landing page contains an eye-catching background image of a beautiful modern built house constructed by Hudson Homes.
+It immediately catches the eye and infers the aspiration of what a customer’s dream house could look like if it was built by Hudson Homes.
-  - The text box further instils this with the words you Dream it we design and build it.
-The customer know instantly what Hudson Homes can do for them.
+  - The text box further instils this with the words - you Dream it we design and build it.
+The customer knows instantly what Hudson Homes can do for them.
   - It also has a call to action with a button encouraging customers to get a free quote.

  ![Landing](assets/images/readme-images/landing-page.png)